hkalager/ML_AccountingFraud/README.md

 This code repository is for a project to detect accounting frauds by using machine learning techniques.

+Dataset:

 The data is a merged table from COMPUSTAT (via WRDS) and SEC AAER Dataset (available at https://sites.google.com/usc.edu/aaerdataset/home).
 Terms of access from COMPUSTAT and AAER Dataset apply.
-We are prohibited from sharing the dataset.
+We are prohibited from disclosing the original dataset.
+ALL GVKEYS in this repository are randomized and may not be treated as a primary source of data.

+Third party resources:
+1) These scripts use free-to-access Python modules Numpy, Pandas, Statsmodels, Matplotlib, and Sklearn.
+Please make sure necessary modules are installed on your machine.
+2) The script "rusboost.py" is from an anonymous online source and I adapted the code to match my programming style.
+3) The script "extra_codes.py" contains a function that was adapted from the Bao et al (2020) code repository at https://github.com/JarFraud/FraudDetection